-First of all, you should study the length of the trekking poles .
-Remember that your arm and forearm should form a 90º angle when you have picked up the cane and it is resting on the ground.
-Most poles are height adjustable, but there are some that are fixed in length.
-In these cases you must take into account your height so as not to err in the purchase.
+First of all, you should study the length of the trekking poles.
+Remember that your arm and forearm should form a 90º angle when you have picked up the cane and rests on the ground.
+Most poles are height adjustable, but some are fixed in length.
+In these cases, you must consider your measurement so as not to err in the purchase.

 Practically all trekking poles are made of some aluminum alloy or carbon fiber.
 However, the material with which they are made influences the different functionalities.
-Next, we are going to explain the differences between one material and another so that you can see which one best suits your needs.
+Next, we will explain the differences between one material and another so that you can see which one best suits your needs.

-The ergonomic handles, with a corrective angle of 15º, are the most comfortable, since they allow to relieve stress and excessive activity of the wrist joint.
+With a corrective angle of 15º, the ergonomic handles are the most comfortable since they relieve stress and excessive activity of the wrist joint.
 This is because they keep the hand in a neutral position.
 These types of grips are specific for the left and right hand, so you should not change them sideways.

-It is important that, if you are a beginner, you value the mechanisms that can be much easier for you when blocking your treeking poles .
+It is vital that, if you are a beginner, you value the mechanisms that can be much easier for you when blocking your trekking poles.
 You should also take into account how quickly you can make the block.
 Next, we explain the different types of locking mechanisms.

 - External lever lock (speed lock): That facilitates a quick and easy adjustment.